 What are some of your favorite albums in recent memory?
 Your rant on “Watch the Throne” was such an amazing opus…

-It’s hard for a lot of people to praise new sh*t and I usually don’t make a judgement call that soon, but “Watch the Throne” has ushered in a new era which is “arena hip hop.”
+It’s hard for a lot of people to praise new sh*t and I usually don’t make a judgment call that soon, but “Watch the Throne” has ushered in a new era which is “arena hip hop.”
 The music on that album was created with thousands and thousands of people in mind and it works well in a stadium, which is why the concert is so epic, you know what I mean?
 I know that a majority of hip hop is in-the-basement, in-the-cellar, do-it-yourself.
 The biggest we ever brought it was a club; that’s where Dr. Dre brought it, up to a club.
-I believe that along with “My Twisted Dark Fantasy,” “Watch the Throne” was probably the first album which they thought terms of coliseums and open stadiums.
+I believe that along with “My Twisted Dark Fantasy,” “Watch the Throne” was probably the first album which they thought in terms of coliseums and open stadiums.
 I know they’re doing a few dates in Europe, I might catch them on some summer festivals.
 I can’t wait to see it.
 I want to see how it works over there.

 So what’s the next step for The Roots in the wake of Undun?

 Right now we’re just doing a lot of individual ventures.
-I’m actually starting a food venture right now with a little help from my friend Graham Elliot, who was a "Top Chef" winner.
-He and I have started partnering up doing catering events where I DJ.
-More like in some sort of weird, hip hop fashion.
+I’m actually starting a food venture right now with a little help from my friend Graham Elliot, who was a “Top Chef” winner.
+He and I have started partnering up to do catering events where I DJ.
+More like in some sort of weird, hip-hop fashion.
 It’s a new venture but as far as the group, we’re doing more shows: In the middle of the month, April 19th and 20th, I’m doing a project at BAM called “Shuffle Culture,” which is the idea of mixing different genres.
 So Reggie Watts, myself, Sasha Grey, Deerhoof, D.D.
 Jackson, and a few classical luminaries.
 We’re going to be touring this summer, going to Europe to do a bunch of festivals.

 Do you think the residency at Late Night with Jimmy Fallon has helped “The Roots” artistically compared to “The Roots” of the late 90s?